Halstead Hill Farm

 Please contact us at halsteadhillfarm@gmail.com for more information

-We also welcome class visits from schools and colleges to share outdoor learning about farming, conservation and food production.
-If you or someone you know are interested please email to arrange a visit
+We also welcome fully funded group tours to share outdoor learning about farming, conservation and food production, and offer off-grid camping.
+If you or someone you know are interested please email us to arrange.